l1mey112/stas/README.md

 [The-stas-compiler-is-written-in-stas.](./stas.stas) To avoid the chicken or the egg scenario, precompiled assembly files reside in the [bootstrap/](bootstrap/) directory.

 Use FASM, the [flat-assembler](https://flatassembler.net/), to compile the binaries.
-In the future, the NASM assembler backend will be avaliable.

 ```sh
 $ fasm -m 1048576 bootstrap/x86-64_linux.fasm.asm stas